earwig/git-repo-updater/README.md

 branches, detached HEADs, and more.
 It was originally created to manage a large collection of projects and deal with sporadic internet access.

-gitup should work on OS X, Linux, and Windows.
+gitup should work on macOS, Linux, and Windows.
 You should have the latest version of git and either Python 2.7 or Python 3 installed.

 # Installation